mjbhobe/dl-pytorch/Tutorial.md

 y_pred = np.argmax(model.predict(X_test), axis=1)
 ```

-* For M rows in the test dataset, this will return a 1 dimensional Numpy array with M, with each element taking a value between 0 & N-1, where N is the number of classes.
+* For M rows in the test dataset, this will return a 1 dimensional Numpy array with M elements, with each element taking a value between 0 & N-1, where N is the number of classes.
 * Without this call you will get a Numpy array of shape (M, N), with each row consisting of N values of probabilities of each class.

 ## Training with Pytorch Datasets & Transforms